markschl/ngs-sample-tab/README.md

 make_sample_tab -d other_run=read_files/run1 -f simple
 ```

 This generates a file called `samples_other_run_paired.tsv`.
-Apart from determining the file name, this feature also allows merging files from different directories into one run:
+Apart from determining the run name, this feature also allows merging files from different directories into one run:

 ```sh
 make_sample_tab -d other_run=read_files/run1 other_run=read_files/run2 -f simple